MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

     >**Note:** If you do not see a Log Analytics workspace here, please refer to Module 3, Exercise 1, Task 2 to create one.

+1. In **Microsoft Sentinel** you should be in the **General** section *News & Guides* and see a notice stating *Microsoft Sentinel free trial activated*.
+Press the **OK** button.

 1. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.

 ### Task 2: Create a Watchlist